mojaloop/ml-perf-characterization/20230727/s5-1690447500991/README.md

-# Scenario 5 - ALS Baseline with Sims, no logs/audit-events
+# Scenario 5 - FSPIOP Discovery GET Parties with ALS + Sims + No Logs/Event-Audits - ALS:v14.2.2, scale:1, k6vu:1

 The End-to-end operation from the K6 test-runner included the following HTTP operations for each *iteration*: